Using pg_repack in Managed Service for PostgreSQL

 Run

 dead_tuple_countcolumns indicate table and index bloat.
-For test tables and indexes created bypgbench, thepgbench_tellerstable will show the greatest bloating. -
+Among the test tables and indexes created bypgbench, thepgbench_tellerstable will show the greatest bloat. -

 Dry run